Bare Metal Servers vs. Dedicated Servers

 CC-3000 Bare Metal Server512GB DDR4 RAM2×3.2TB NVMe SSD32 Core / 64 Thread

 As you can see, they are the same server.
-The key distinction lies in the fact that a Dedicated Server is managed, while a Bare Metal Server is unmanaged.
-We’ll delve into this difference in more detail later in the article.
+The key distinction is that a Dedicated Server is managed, while a Bare Metal Server is unmanaged.
+We’ll dive into this difference in more detail later in the article.

 Myth 2: Billing Term Length